Friday, 31 May 2024

 What do the raiding parties get up to?
 Theft, Murder, Kidnapping, Vandalism, Sabotage, Espionage and scaring the humans.
 Sometimes these are with a bigger goal in mind, to destabilise the government, terrorise the population and demoralise the army, but usually it is much more small-minded, doing it for food, money and fun - that’s what humanoids are like.
 Some humanoids join these raids for social standing within their tribes - a warrior who brings back food, loot and slaves to their lair will be seen as more valuable and a potential leader by other members of the gang.

-It is runoured that some goblinoid leaders are considering a major assault through these tunnels, with bands emerging simultaneously from different tunnel entrance.
+It is rumoured that some goblinoid leaders are considering a major assault through these tunnels, with bands emerging simultaneously from different tunnel entrance.
 Espionage was mentioned above because some senior tribal leaders back in the Broken Lands are interested in what the city garrison’s response times are, and who else would oppose the humanoids.
 The humanoids already have a pretty good map of the city and already know the best routes to and from the tunnel entrances.
 But given the number of human soldiers stationed in Corunglain the humanoids would probably need twice as many on their side to succeed in overrunning the city.
 A more realistic prospect is combining an overland assault from the Broken Lands with raiders emerging within the city to distract the garrison and maybe open up the gates or lower ropes down the outside of the city walls

 The city’s responses to these raids are with either the army or adventurers: